 Supported by the BuschBrothersArchiv and the Hoepfner-Stiftung, Edition 49 published for the first time more than forty compositions of Adolf Busch.

-Since 2008, CD releases of historic recordings of performances by Fritz and Adolf Busch were produced by the labels Profil Hänssler, Guild Historical and Immortal Performances.
+Since 2008, CD releases of historic recordings of performances by Fritz and Adolf Busch have been produced by the labels Profil Hänssler, Guild Historical, Immortal Performances and Pristine Audio.
 Additionally the BuschBrothersArchive supports exhibitions, concerts and sound recordings of music featuring Adolf and Fritz Busch.